CppMicroServices/CppMicroServices/framework/doc/service_hooks.rst

 *hooking* into the service registry and modifying the behaviour of application bundles.

-Specific use case for service hooks include proxying of existing services by hiding the original service and registering a *proxy service* with the same properties or providing services *on demand* based on registered service listeners from external bundles.
+Some example use cases for service hooks include:

+- Proxying of existing services by hiding the original service and registering a *proxy service* with the same properties
+- Providing services *on demand* based on registered service listeners from external bundles

 Event Listener Hook
 -------------------